gdl1314/gdl1314.github.io/_pages/teaching.md

 author_profile: true
 ---

+> He was very friendly, humorous, and he taught and knew the material exceptionally well.
+I stayed awake often despite it being an early class.

 ## Industrial Training - UnitedHealth Group
 - Linear Algebra for Data Scientists (May & June 2018)
 - Machine Learning for Healthcare (December 2019)